exactly-once/Home/content/posts/consistent-messaging.md

 ### Re-ordering

-Let's add another moving piece to our system - `GameScenario` endpoint that changes current position of the moving target by sending `MoveTarget` messages to the `ShootingRange` endpoint. `ShootingRange` logic now becomes:
+Let's add another moving piece to our system - `GameScenario` endpoint that changes the current position of the moving target by sending `MoveTarget` messages to the `ShootingRange` endpoint. `ShootingRange` logic now becomes:

 {{< highlight csharp >}}
 void Handle(MoveTarget message)